 Don’t run away!
 “Scat” is a term biologists use for animal poop.
 Piles of scat, some quite substantial, were deposited at intervals along the pathways.
 Close examination revealed these were from coyotes, not dogs.
 Coyotes are omnivorous.
 Their scat looks dog-like, but it consists of seeds, hair, and bones, and it tapers to a long tail.
 Coyotes will use scat piles repeatedly to mark territory, hence the size of the piles.
 Red fox scat is similar, but smaller.
 Coyotes inhabit the area all year round, but these scat piles were recently deposited on the bare pathway pavement.

-Pack your binoculars and camera and visit the Carp River Restoration Area to see what you can discover.
-Find out more about its pathways and how to access it here: Carp River Restoration Area.
+Pack your binoculars and camera and visit the Carp River Conservation Area to see what you can discover.
+Find out more about its pathways and how to access it here: Carp River Conservation Area.

 Greek mythology imagined Arcadia as a vision of pastoralism and harmony with nature*.
 In Kanata, the new community of Arcadia lies on the doorstep of a riverine and wetland natural setting – a ribbon of life – along a two kilometer restored section of the Carp River.
 How fortunate Arcadia is to be part of this large and unique natural area in suburban Ottawa.
 What are its possibilities for realizing harmony with nature?

 The Friends of the Carp River are working with the Mississippi Valley Conservation Authority, City of Ottawa, and Ottawa Stewardship Council to animate the restored river and its wetlands for education and discovery, a Living Classroom along the Carp River: